 The last thing you can plant is a selection of herbs.
 Now, this is the best idea for people with small garden areas.
 It’s also perfect if you don’t have any natural soil in your backyard.
 For instance, some of you have nice gardens, but you’ve got them covered in artificial turf or patio/decking.
 In which case, you don’t really have anywhere to plant anything.
 Well, herbs are very easy to plant in pots and raised beds, so it’s a brilliant idea in this situation.
 The best thing about herbs is that they’re so easy for you to plant, they grow all-year-round, and you use them in basically every meal.
 Funnily enough, having access to your own herb garden can upgrade your cooking skills and make your food taste nicer.
 It also helps to reduce food waste as most people are guilty of buying herbs and throwing most of them away.

 Are you feeling inspired?
+Tap Roseville garden and tree service to help you out.
 Take advantage of your garden space to plant some beautiful things.
 If you were to order these ideas in terms of difficulty, it would probably go: herbs the easiest, flowers second, vegetables third.
 Why?
 Because as you go down the order the maintenance requirements increase.
 For instance, it’s so much easier to maintain a few herb pots than it is to look after a vegetable patch!